 - The employee has repeatedly violated or ignored employment rules.

-It is also illegal to dismiss an employee on leave due to an incapacity throughout the period of the sick leave (up to one year) plus a further ¼ of the sick leave period, unless certain conditions are satisfied.
+It is also illegal to dismiss an employee on leave due to an incapacity throughout the period of sick leave (up to one year) plus a further one-quarter of the sick leave period, unless certain conditions are satisfied.

 Finally, an employer cannot dismiss an employee based on: